Solarbabies: Production

 Executive producer Mel Brooks explained how Solarbabies was made in an episode of the podcast How Did This Get Made?
 Co-writer Douglas Anthony Metrov was also interviewed for a How Did This Get Made? article for /Film.

 Metrov was inspired by the "guerrilla filmmaking" methods of his friend Abel Ferrara to create a low-budget film of his own.
 He subsequently wrote a 32-page treatment for a science fiction film about a group of children he dubbed the "Little Rascals of the future."
-The treatment caught the attention of veteran screenwriter Walon Green, and Mark Johnson, an employee for Mel Brooks.
+The treatment caught the attention of veteran screenwriter Walon Green and Mark Johnson, an employee for Brooks.
 To pitch the film to potential investors, Metrov filmed a 12-minute slideshow with random kids playing the parts.

 Metrov's presentation caught the attention of Brooks, who agreed to make it in Spain due to the lack of unions and cheaper production costs.
 Brooks also gave Metrov the director's chair.
 The production was greenlit with a $5 million budget, but Brooks was persuaded by his colleagues to increase the budget under the belief that it had greater potential.
 An additional $20 million was eventually required to complete the film.
 Because Metrov had no experience directing a big-budget film, Alan Johnson was hired as a replacement.

 The beginning of the shoot encountered delays because of unexpected heavy rains.
-Later, director Alan Johnson and the cast had so many disagreements that Brooks flew to the set and ordered the cast to get back to work or be fired.
+Later, director Johnson and the cast had so many disagreements that Brooks flew to the set and ordered the cast to get back to work or be fired.
 Brooks recounted how a number of sequences Johnson shot didn't make sense, or had poor coloration, and more money was needed for additional filming.
 Finally, more money was needed at the end for special effects.

 When production began, Brooks had invested approximately $1.5 million of his own money.
 As production delays mounted, he invested more, eventually taking out a second mortgage on his home.
 Brooks was forced to raise an additional $15 million through banks.

 Brooks was worried the movie could not be saved, so he cut together a 10-minute trailer for the movie in a sci-fi style similar to Star Wars in order to sell to distributors.
 When Brooks approached Paramount, Michael Eisner showed interest, but Jeffrey Katzenberg said no. Eventually, Alan Ladd Jr. at MGM agreed to distribute the movie, and connected Brooks with international distributor UIP.
 The distributor purchased the movie from Brooks for $14 million.

 After paying back investors and loans, Brooks estimates he had lost about $9 million of his own money at the time.
 However, Brooks claimed that over the years since its release, the movie finally did break even, most likely through home video and DVD.
 Brooks called it a "miracle."
+Actor Alexei Sayle discussed the film on his podcast in 2024 and described it as a "disaster".

 Release

 Solarbabies was released in the United States on November 26, 1986.
-In the Philippines, the film was released with the same name by Movierama International on June 23, 1989.
+In the Philippines, the film was released by Movierama International on June 23, 1989.